The following information can be found on this page:

 ATHLETIC SCHOLARSHIP:

-Definition: Total expenses for athletic student aid, including tuition and fees, room and board, books, summer school, tuition discounts, waivers, and cost of attendance, including aid given to student-athletes who have exhausted their eligibility or who are inactive due to medical reasons.
+Definition: Combines: total expenses for athletic student aid, including tuition and fees, room and board, books, summer school, tuition discounts, waivers, and cost of attendance, including aid given to student-athletes who have exhausted their eligibility or who are inactive due to medical reasons; ”Student-Athlete Meals” which includes meal allowance and food/snacks provided to student-athletes; and “Enhanced Educational Benefits (Alston or other)” which includes any academic or graduation awards or incentives paid by the institution within the reporting year.

 ATHLETIC SPENDING: